Armoured Brigade (Finland): Organisation

-The Armoured Band (Panssarisoittokunta) was disbanded in 2013 as part of the FDF reform.
+The Armoured Band (Panssarisoittokunta) was disbanded in 2013 as part of FDF reforms.
 After disbandment of the Military Music School and the Häme Regiment, the Conscript band was attached to the Armoured Brigade.
-Following the disbandment of the Signals Regiment in 2014, the Center of Electronic Warfare was attached to the brigade.
-The Armoured School, which trains reserve officers and career personnel, was attached to the Army Academy in 2015.
+Following the disbandment of the Signals Regiment in 2014, the Centre for Electronic Warfare was attached to the brigade.
+The Armour School, which trains reserve officers and career personnel, was attached to the Army Academy in 2015.
+The Command & Control Company (Johtamisjärjestelmäkomppania) was merged with the Armoured Signals Company in December 2021.